Don Bacigalupi: Personal life

 As of July 2020, Bacigalupi lives with his husband graphic artist Dan Feder and their teenage son in the Hancock Park neighborhood of Los Angeles.
 They have lived in that neighborhood since their move from Chicago in 2018.
 Additionally, the couple have a weekend home in Palm Springs.

+In September of 2024, Bacigalupi and Dan Feder were mentioned in Variety's list of sponsors of the Best In Drag Show.